Princess and I: Plot

-To determine which Dasho would marry her, a contest was held between all Dasho of the West.
-The winner will take princess' hand in marriage.
-Meanwhile, Gino decided to enter too.
-At first, he was rejected because he is not a Dasho but after a visit to the King's Library, Gino learned that his mother Alicia had a relationship with Dasho Kencho (Christian Vasquez), thus finding out that his true identity was Dasho Yuan, and that he had an older brother which was Jao.
-Gino was finally accepted to enter the competition.
-Ashi Behati does not tell anyone the true identity of Jao.
-Jao's real father is Priam (Christian Bautista), she was just using Dasho Kencho to play the role of Jao's real father, but it was all a part of her plan to get back the Kingdom of Yangdon.
-As Jao and Gino competed, they promised that whoever wins, he will free the princess from the law.
-Jao and Gino reached the finals along with Dasho Kim (Joseph Marco).
-In the end, Dasho Jao won.
-His victory proved that he is the next heir of Yangdon and he is loyal, dedicated and that he loves Princess Areeyah.
-Mikay and Jao continue their engagement, leaving Gino devastated and feeling betrayed (in their agreement, if one of them wins, he would set Mikay free from the law).
+A contest was held between all Dasho of the West to determine which would marry Princess Areeyah.
+Gino decided to enter the competition but was rejected because he is not a Dasho.
+After a visit to the King's Library, Gino learned that his mother Alicia had a relationship with Dasho Kencho (Christian Vasquez), and that he had an older brother, Jao.
+Ashi Behati did not tell anyone the true identity of Jao, but it was part of her plan to get back the Kingdom of Yangdon.
+As Jao and Gino competed, they promised that whoever won would free the princess from the law.
+In the end, Dasho Jao won, showing that he is the next heir of Yangdon and that he is loyal, dedicated and that he loves Princess Areeyah.
+Mikay and Jao continue their engagement, leaving Gino devastated and feeling betrayed.

-Mikay chose not to break off their engagement because she believed that Jao will make a great, just king.
-After the contest, an outreach program was held by Mikay to help Yangdon's impoverished citizens.
-Unbeknownst to them, Yin came back to Yangdon to get revenge on Ashi Behati after betraying her.
-Gino, still feeling devastated, wandered the mountains alone and ended up near Yin's house.
-Yin gained Gino's trust to get revenge on Ashi Behati.
-After the outreach program, Mikay collapsed from exhaustion and she was carried to Ashi's room.
-Mikay stumbled on her jewelry but accidentally saw the Medallion of the East.
-She was caught by Ashi Behati.
-At first, Mikay had no clue but after researching, she found out that Ashi Behati and Jao are members of Eastern Kingdom.
-After she confirmed her suspicions, Mikay was terrified and worried over Jao's well-being if the kingdom had learned about their true heritage.
-Mikay finally questioned the Kingdom about the policies concerning the East, but the Drukpah did not listen to her petition; their hearts were filled with grudge and hatred towards the rebels of the East Kingdom.
-With this, Anand told Mikay to think of the royal engagement rather than rebels of the East.
+Mikay and Jao chose not to break off their engagement due to her belief that Jao would make a great king.
+After the contest, Mikay held an outreach program to help Yangdon's impoverished citizens.
+Unbeknownst to them, Yin came back to Yangdon to get revenge on Ashi Behati.
+Mikay collapsed from exhaustion and was carried to Ashi Behati's room.
+She stumbled on her jewelry and accidentally saw the Medallion of the East, which she was caught by Ashi Behati.
+Mikay was terrified and worried over Jao's well-being if the kingdom had learned about their true heritage.
+Mikay finally questioned the Kingdom about the policies concerning the East, but the Drukpah did not listen to her petition.
+Anand told Mikay to think of the royal engagement rather than rebels of the East.